 Students who wish to apply for this subject must complete the Year 10 Religious Education: Youth Ministry Form, available on the College website.
-This form needs to be submitted with your subject selection form by Friday 9 August.
+This form needs to be submitted with their subject selection form by Thursday 6 August 2020.

 Assessments may include essays, oral presentations, films, liturgy and a group pitch.